-Keep an eye out for cashback deals from the likes of Quidco and TopCashBack.
+Keep an eye out for cashback deals from the likes of Quidco and TopCashback.
 There are often some great cashback deals floating about, particularly when it comes to paying for your monthly cinema membership card online.

 If you are gonna splash out on some cinema food (we admit, a movie without popcorn can be a sorry state of affairs), make sure you get your money's worth.

-It's worth remembering that the mark-up on cinema popcorn is insane (around 900%!) so try to be realistic about how much you'll be able to eat – going large just cause it seems like better value is a false economy.
+It's worth remembering that the mark-up on cinema popcorn is insane (around 900%!) so try to be realistic about how much you'll be able to eat – going large just because it seems like better value is a false economy.